- Prioritizing Safety Means Prioritizing Workforce for Rail Industry

 - 360 Degrees: Freight Rail’s Holistic Approach to Safety

-Thanks in part to ongoing rail investments in infrastructure, operations, technology and community preparedness, FRA data show recent years have been the safest in the history of the rail industry.
+Thanks in part to ongoing rail investments in infrastructure, operations, technology and community preparedness, recent years have been among the safest in the history of the rail industry.

 - Every Week is Rail Safety Week for Freight Railroads